Teen Wilderness Programs

 - Nature as an opening to Passion and Purpose

 COVID-19 and Cancellation Policy

-We've learned a LOT from running our programs amidst the pandemic, and are continually monitoring the coronavirus pandemic situation as it evolves.
-We are currently planning on running these programs in their entirety.
+We have a full schedule of programs happening in 2022 and 2023.
+We've been running programs safely since the summer of 2020, and are continually monitoring the Covid-19 pandemic situation as it evolves.
 If your program is canceled due to Covid-19, you will receive a 100% full refund, no questions asked.
-For any other refund-related questions, please see our Payment Agreement & Cancellation/Transfer Policy inside the application process.
+For any other refund-related questions, please see our Payment Agreement & Cancellation/Transfer Policy inside the registration process.

 Our weekend teen wilderness programs are held at locations throughout the Inland Northwest, each matched to the unique activities of the given weekend.
 Through Twin Eagles Seasonal Teen Rendezvous programs, we travel from the pristine mountains of north Idaho to the arid deserts of eastern Washington.
 From the shores of Lake Pend Oreille to deep cedar forests, teens have the opportunity to experience the breadth and depth of our bioregion.

 We are committed to a high mentor to student ratio of at least one-to-six to ensure a high quality program.
 We enroll students ages 13 - 18.
 Maximum program enrollment is 18 students.
 There are ample opportunities for teens to work one-on-one with mentors.